ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/sql_limitations.md

-# polarx 分布式插件当前版本使用限制
+# Limitations

-* 不支持跨CN sequence.

-* 不支持全局vacuum.

-* 不支持不指定表的analyze.

-* 不支持reindex.

-* 不支持一条语句执行多个sql.

-* 不支持复杂DML中使用DEFERRABLE constraints.

-* 不支持全局OID.
+* Sequences are not supported for cross-coordinator queries.

+* Global vacuum operations are not supported.

+* Analyze operations without specifying a table are not supported.

+* Reindexing is not supported.

+* A query with multiple SQL statements cannot be run.

+* DEFERRABLE constraints are not supported in complex data manipulation language (DML) statements.

+* Object identifiers (OIDs) are not globally unique.

-* 不支持CREATE INDEX CONCURRENTLY.
+* The CREATE INDEX CONCURRENTLY statement is not supported.

-* 不支持使用OID作为分片键.

-* 不支持在创建一个非复制表的类型化的表中使用constraint.

-* 不支持explain analyze select into.

-* 不支持从coordinator查询非本地表的xmin,xmax.

-* 不支持使用Volatile函数更新复制表.

-* 不支持显示prepared transaction.

-* 不支持 TABLESAMPLE.

-* 不支持 SSI 隔离级别.
+* OIDs cannot be used as shard keys.

+* Constraints cannot be used to create tables of the non-replicated type.

+* The EXPLAIN ANALYZE SELECT INTO statement is not supported.

+* The xmin and xmax columns of non-local tables cannot be queried from coordinators.

+* The volatile function cannot be used to update a replicated table.

+* Prepared transactions cannot be displayed.

+* The TABLESAMPLE clause is not supported.

+* Serializable Snapshot Isolation (SSI) is not supported.

-* 不支持  WHERE CURRENT OF.
+* The WHERE CURRENT OF statement is not supported.

-* 权限管理：不支持只对view 赋予权限. 如果需要给view赋予权限，则同时也要赋予展开表权限.

-* 权限管理：不支持没有foreign server 权限的角色，使用select into. 如需使用需要授权这个角色使用foreign server的权限.

-* 触发器：不支持在coordinator上执行内部触发器.
+* Permissions cannot be granted only on views.
+If you want to grant permissions on views, you must also grant permissions to expanded tables.

+* Roles that cannot access data on foreign servers cannot execute the SELECT INTO statement.
+To allow rows the permissions to execute the SELECT INTO statement, the roles must be granted permissions to access data on foreign servers.

+* Internal triggers cannot be executed on coordinators.

+___

+Copyright © Alibaba Group, Inc.